Ramón Díaz: Managerial career

+River Plate

+In 1995, Díaz was named manager of his first club River Plate, replacing sacked Carlos Babington; his intentions at the time were to play for the club before retiring, but president Alfredo Davicce invited him as manager instead.
+His first match in charge of the club occurred on 26 July, a 1–1 Copa Libertadores draw against Vélez Sarsfield.

+Díaz notably won the 1996 Libertadores and the 1997 Supercopa Libertadores with River, aside from four league titles in his first spell.
+He resigned from the club in February 2000, after a 2–1 friendly loss to rivals Boca Juniors and after having altercations with the club's board.

+On 23 June 2001, Díaz agreed to return to River, replacing his successor Américo Gallego.
+He won another league title (the 2002 Clausura Tournament), but was replaced by Manuel Pellegrini on 20 May 2002, as the club opted to not renew his contract.

 Oxford United

-Ramón Díaz served as manager of League Two English club Oxford United between 2004 and 2005, despite already having achieved considerable success in his native Argentina.
-At the time, Diaz told the media: "I like English football and I wanted to get first-hand experience of it...I'd seen plenty of it on television...
+On 9 December 2004, Díaz replaced Graham Rix as manager of English League Two club Oxford United.
+At the time, Díaz told the media: "I like English football and I wanted to get first-hand experience of it...I'd seen plenty of it on television...
 It's also very interesting to work at this level, because it's completely different from football at the top."
-It was also claimed that neither Diaz nor any of his five backroom staff were being paid by Oxford United for their services.
+It was also claimed that neither Díaz nor any of his five backroom staff were being paid by Oxford United for their services.

+On 4 May 2005, Díaz resigned from Oxford after "negotiations over a new contract broke down".

-San Lorenzo 1st Term
+San Lorenzo

-On 24 December 2006, he was appointed head coach of San Lorenzo in the Argentine Primera, Díaz secured the title after the 17th round of fixtures, with two games still to play.
-Díaz led them to the Clausura 2007 championship title, the club's first title in six years.
+On 24 December 2006, Díaz was appointed head coach of San Lorenzo for the upcoming season.
+He helped the club lift the 2007 Clausura Tournament title, the club's first title in six years.

+Despite qualifying San Lorenzo to the 2008 Copa Libertadores, Díaz's side were knocked out by champions LDU Quito in May, and he resigned from the club on 28 May.

 Club América

 On 15 May 2008, Diaz was confirmed as the new Club América coach.
 Although the club did not reveal specific details about Diaz' contract, he was reportedly offered 1.5 million dollars per year including performance-related bonuses which could have taken his total earnings to 6 million dollars.
 Díaz failed to make Club América qualify to Copa Libertadores.

-In the start of the Clausura 2009 season, Díaz won against Santos 2–1.
-After that, Díaz drew against Toluca 2-2.
-Díaz lost against Morelia 1–0.
-Díaz lost again against Pachuca 3–1.
-After two consecutive league losses, and the club being in 12th position in the league table, Club América sacked coach Ramón Díaz on Tuesday 10 February 2009.
+In the start of the Clausura 2009 season, Díaz won against Santos Laguna 2–1, drew against Toluca 2–2, and lost against Morelia 1–0 and Pachuca 3–1.
+After two consecutive league losses, and the club being in 12th position in the league table, he was dismissed on 10 February 2009.

-San Lorenzo 2nd Term
+Return to San Lorenzo

-On 25 May 2010, it was made official by President Savino that Ramón Díaz was appointed for the second time.
-Díaz had a one-year contract with San Lorenzo.
-Ramón Díaz resigned because of poor results and said there is no turning back.
-In addition, he said that this has nothing to do with Abdo: "I thank the president because he gave me everything, just like the players."
+On 25 May 2010, it was made official by San Lorenzo president Savino that Díaz was appointed manager for the second time, after agreeing to a one-year contract.
+After a mid-table campaign in the 2010 Apertura, he resigned on 24 April 2011, stating that he wanted to "fight for the first positions".